CTFEDs/grid-workshop/decks/outline.md

 ---

+## Floats and their problems (5m)

+- Discuss problems with float layouts

+---

 ## The new ways (non-technical) (10m)

+- Difference between Flexbox and Grid
 - Introduce **Grid**: W3C intro, current browser support
 - Check Can I Use